 Keep it simple.
 The more complicated your tracking system, the more likely you are to avoid it.
 You need something you can update in a few minutes with zero friction.

 Financial anxiety thrives in the dark.
 It feeds on avoidance, uncertainty, and the stories your brain invents when it doesn't have real data.
-The counterintuitive truth -- backed by decades of clinical research on anxiety and a growing body of financial wellness data -- is that looking at your numbers is the treatment, not the disease.
+The counterintuitive truth, backed by decades of clinical research on anxiety and a growing body of financial wellness data, is that looking at your numbers is the treatment, not the disease.

-The first time might be uncomfortable.
-The second time will be easier.
+The first time might be uncomfortable, and the second time will be easier.
 By the sixth time, you'll wonder why you ever avoided it.
+That's how exposure therapy works, and your finances are no exception.

 Ready to see your full financial picture?